 Founding partner Matt Casey recently recovered $19.5 million for a masonry company truck driver who was paralyzed after a faulty crane lifting 3,500 pounds of concrete block split in two, striking him on the head.

-Founding partner Matt Casey led the investigation that resulted in a remarkable $36.4 million recovery for the family of a man who was killed in an oil refinery explosion.
-Casey’s work revealed that a corroded tank had leaked hydrogen, that this hydrogen was the source of the explosion and that the refinery had been aware of the inherent danger.
-It remains among the largest single-victim settlements ever for a wrongful death case in the U.S. (read about this case).
+Casey, a leading Philadelphia work injury lawyer, also headed the investigation that resulted in a remarkable $36.4 million recovery for the family of a man killed in an oil refinery explosion.
+Casey’s work revealed that a corroded tank had leaked hydrogen, that this hydrogen was the source of the explosion, and that the refinery had been aware of the inherent danger.
+It remains among the largest single-victim settlements ever for a wrongful death case in the U.S.

-Casey, a leading Philadelphia work injury lawyer, also obtained a $10 million settlement in a workplace injury lawsuit involving a 40-year-old Bucks County, Pennsylvania welder who was killed when a pressurized tank exploded.
-It is one of the largest recoveries ever reported for a lawsuit of its kind involving a single death in Pennsylvania (read about this case).
+Casey also obtained a $10 million settlement in a workplace injury lawsuit involving a 40-year-old Bucks County, Pennsylvania welder killed when a pressurized tank exploded.
+It is one of the largest recoveries ever reported for a lawsuit of its kind involving a single death in Pennsylvania.

 In one such Pennsylvania work injury lawsuit filed in federal court, Ross secured a $4 million recovery on behalf of a machinist who was pulled into a grinding machine at a factory.

 Other notable victories by Ross Feller Casey work injury attorneys include:

 While slip and fall accidents are the most common cause of injury in a work setting, other unsafe conditions, including loose or faulty scaffolding or improper operation of cranes, winches, bulldozers, forklifts, and other equipment, can result in severe injuries.

 Workers injured on the job across the U.S. are often told that the only compensation they can receive under government rules comes from their employer’s workers' compensation insurance.